discord-net/Discord.Net/docs/guides/int_basics/application-commands/slash-commands/creating-slash-commands.md

     // Let's do our global command
     var globalCommand = new SlashCommandBuilder();
     globalCommand.WithName("first-global-command");
-    globalCommand.WithDescription("This is my frist global slash command");
+    globalCommand.WithDescription("This is my first global slash command");

     try
     {
         // Now that we have our builder, we can call the CreateApplicationCommandAsync method to make our slash command. await guild.CreateApplicationCommandAsync(guildCommand.Build());

-        // With global commands we dont need the guild. await client.CreateGlobalApplicationCommandAsync(globalCommand.Build());
+        // With global commands we don't need the guild. await client.CreateGlobalApplicationCommandAsync(globalCommand.Build());
         // Using the ready event is a simple implementation for the sake of the example.
 Suitable for testing and development.
         // For a production bot, it is recommended to only run the CreateGlobalApplicationCommandAsync() once for each command.